 What a jerk!
 But I still will stand up for Chicago-style footnotes or endnotes in history papers.
 I’ll just do a better job next time of RTFM’ing my own assignments.

-9 Responses to “That’s Professor Fail to you”
+9 thoughts on “That’s Professor Fail to you”